 The output of the voltage comparator will be high when the voltage at non-inverting terminal (+) is higher than the voltage at the inverting terminal (-).
 Inverting (-) terminals of both comparators are shorted and connected to a variable resistor (RV1), which is used to set the reference voltage.
 Thus the sensitivity of both LDRs can be adjusted by varying the 10K pot shown on the left side of the circuit diagram.
 When the light falls on a LDR increases, voltage at the non-inverting (+) terminal of corresponding comparator increases and its output goes HIGH.

 The direction of motor rotation is controlled by the H-Bridge formed by the complimentary symmetry transistors BC547 and BC557.
 Consider the case when the output of first comparator (U1:A) is high and output of second comparator (U1:B) is low.
 In this case transistors Q1 and Q4 will turns on and the resulting current rotates the motor in clockwise direction.
 Consider the case when the output of the first comparator is low and the output of the second comparator is high.
 In this case transistors Q2 and Q3 will turns on and the resultant current rotates the motor in anticlockwise direction.
 If the output of both comparators are low, transistors Q3 and Q4 turns on, but no current will flow through the motor.
 Similarly if the output of both comparators are high, transistors Q1 and Q2 turns on, but no current will flow through the motor.

 The DC Motor should be connected to the panel in such a way that, the rotation of motor rotates the panel in the direction of movement of the Sun.

-Normally Open Door Reed Switch
+Normally Closed Door Reed Switch